Ethical Frameworks for Conducting Social Challenge Studies: Social Challenge Studies

 Cybersecurity research focuses on protecting digital environments by studying vulnerabilities and malicious behaviors.
 Not unlike the open-source software example given in the Introduction, social challenge studies in cybersecurity often involve controlled exposure to threats to understand and mitigate risks.
 One common method is the use of honeypots: deliberately exposed systems or resources designed to lure attackers so that their behaviors can be observed and analyzed.
 Unlike traditional cybersecurity measures designed to deter threats, honeypots encourage interactions to gather information on attacker strategies and techniques~\citep{spitzner2003honeypots, provos2004virtual}.
 These resources can include physical systems, virtual environments, or abstract entities such as files and online accounts~\citep{onaolapo2016gmail, lazarov2016honey}.

-The intentional exposure of the digital environment that hosts honeypots to malicious actors is why we characterize this line of research as a social challenge study.
-By exposing these systems to potential threats (the attackers), we can better understand the attackers’ behavior and strategies in a controlled setting, but also risk compromising the security of the environment.
+Honeypots do not create new malicious actors or necessarily increase attacker activity.
+Rather, they make existing malicious behavior more visible by presenting a system with which attackers are likely to interact.
+The intentional design and deployment of the honeypot to lure, isolate, and attract malicious actors is why we characterize this line of research as a social challenge study.
+By exposing these systems to potential threats (attackers), we can better understand attackers’ behavior and strategies in a controlled setting, but we also risk compromising the security of the environment.
 This is a unique case where human participants are the challenge, and the study environment itself is being challenged.
 It is therefore necessary to ensure that honeypot systems are designed, built, and deployed to minimize harm; e.g., by isolating potentially harmful honeypot environments.